civol/HDLRuby/README.md

 ## Events

-Each behavior of a system is associated with a list of events, called a sensitivity list, that specifies when the behavior is to be executed.
+Each process of a system is associated with a list of events, called a sensitivity list, that specifies when the process is to be executed.
 An event is associated with a signal and represents the instant when the signal reaches a given state.

-There are three kinds of events: positive edge events represent the instants when their corresponding signals vary from 0 to 1, and negative edge events represent the instants when their corresponding signals vary from 1 to 0 and the change events represent the instants when their corresponding signals vary.
+There are three kinds of events:

+* **Positive edge events**, which occur when a signal transitions from 0 to 1.

+* **Negative edge events**, which occur when a signal transitions from 1 to 0.

+* **Change events**, which occur whenever the signal changes, regardless of direction.

-Events are declared directly from the signals, using the `posedge` operator for a positive edge, the `negedge` operator for a negative edge, and the `change` operator for change.
-For example, the following code declares 3 behaviors activated respectively on the positive edge, the negative edge, and any change of the `clk` signal.
+Events are declared directly from the signals, using the `posedge` operator for a positive edge, the `negedge` operator for a negative edge, and the `anyedge` operator for any change.
+For example, the following code declares 3 processes activated respectively on the positive edge, the negative edge, and any change of the `clk` signal:

 ```ruby
 inner :clk